 Andrew Kim is a current medical student at Chicago Medical School in Rosalind Franklin University.
 He is interested in pursuing a career in family medicine, with emphases in palliative care and clinical informatics.
 Kim is passionate about learning how medicine can be better practiced alongside faith integration and clinical quality.

 Louis Kim is currently vice president at Hewlett-Packard working in AI.
-He serves on the boards of the Yale Center for Faith and Culture and Dominican School of Philosophy and Theology.
-He also has published essays in Comment and serves on their editorial advisory board.
-Kim volunteers for hospice and is interested in transitioning into the palliative field.
+He serves on the boards of the Yale Center for Faith and Culture and the Institute for Advanced Catholic Studies at USC.
+He is a contributing editor at the public theology magazine, Comment.
+Kim volunteers for hospice and is further exploring the palliative/hospice field.
 Louis has a B.S. in mechanical engineering from Brown University and an M.B.A. from Yale.

 Taehee Kim is originally from South Korea.
 She is a national certified counselor and licensed clinical mental health counselor-associate, holds a Ph.D. in educational psychology, and teaches in the department of counseling at North Carolina A&T State University.